Mercigil/LITA_Project/README.md

   |Socks|7,921|
   |Jacket|5,452|
   |Grand Total|68,461|

-  Based on Total Sales, Hat,Shoes and Shirt are the Top Selling Products
+  Based on Total Sales: Hat,Shoes and Shirt are the Top Selling Products

 - Total Revenue from Product
   |Product|Total Revenue|
   |-------|-------------|